avalanche-canada/ac-assets/README.md

 ac-assets
 =========

-Avalanche Canada Graphic Assets
+*** Avalanche Canada Graphic Assets

-/TODO Define asset usage guidlines
+All rights remain with avalanche canada
+Do not modify
+Do not distribute

+for more information contact b.strand@avalanche.ca